Leonor Andrade

 Leonor Margarida Coelho Andrade, also known as Ella Nor (born 13 September 1994) is a Portuguese singer and actress.
 She represented Portugal in the Eurovision Song Contest 2015 with the song "Há um mar que nos separa".

 Career

 In 2014, Andrade participated in season two of The Voice Portugal.
 She was eliminated on episode 13.
 After The Voice, Andrade joined the cast of RTP1 telenovela Água de Mar, where she played Joana Luz.

 On 19 February 2015, Andrade was announced as one of the twelve participants of Festival da Canção 2015 with the song "Há um mar que nos separa".
 On 7 March 2015, she won the competition and thus was selected to represent Portugal in the Eurovision Song Contest 2015.
+In 2016, she was granted a star on Nirvana Studios - Wall of Fame.

-In 2023, she announced she was expecting a baby girl.
+She announced on Instagram that she gave birth to a girl named Alice on 1 July 2023.